British military vehicle markings of World War II: Shipping and rail loading marks

 Temporary 5 or 6 digit number chalked or roughly painted prior to shipping overseas.
 There may also be the landing craft number marked on the vehicle, such as "LST 368".
 Two or three colour horizontal stripes in a rectangle were sometimes painted next to the number, being specific to a vehicle movement order.
 Vehicle size and weight were chalked on a square painted black panel with a white edge.

 Vehicles and trailers shipped on aircraft had a vertical yellow 6 inch line, ¾ inch wide, showing the centre of gravity, ½ inch wide on motorbikes.

 Personalised markings

 AFVs, mainly tanks, sometimes had names painted on their exterior to aid identification to other tankers.
 Troop B, using names that were often themed, such as flowers, villages, or girls names beginning with B.

-Slogans and graffiti were on occasions added, sometimes inspiring – Berlin or Bust, wishful thinking – Home by Christmas, mottos – Death or Glory, poetry, a persons or place name, crude slang, comic etc. Using paint or chalk these unofficial markings were discouraged but existed.
+Slogans and graffiti were on occasions added, sometimes inspiring – Berlin or Bust, wishful thinking – Home by Christmas, mottos – Death or Glory, poetry, a person's or place name, crude slang, comic etc. Using paint or chalk these unofficial markings were discouraged but existed.